rastfimov/ecobot/README.md

 - [ ] Add a custom ticket system
 - [ ] Add advanced administrative commands (ban, mute, kick, warn)
 - [ ] Add more fun commands
+- [ ] Explore the possibility of importing the bot to other popular programming languages